winton/typectl/README.md

 ## Props

-Props enable control flow functions to wait for inputs to become available while still keeping a simple input type signature.
+Props enable control flow functions to wait for inputs to become available while maintaining a simple input type signature.

 Props are getter-setter factories that are sync or async: